 William Van Doren, 2000 SERIES #4, oil on canvas, 14 x 15, 2000

-I began the Tabula Rosa series in late December and early January 2010–11, the first dozen paintings to be shown in a gallery adjacent to my exhibit of the sunsets of 2010.
+I began the Tabula Rosa series in late 2010 and early 2011.
 Somehow the impulse, memory, or knowledge behind this strain in my work had come to a point where I knew what I was doing, even if I didn’t know exactly what it meant.

 Naturally I see the possible references to blood, sex, birth, and prenatal experience in these works, and sometimes these astonish me even as I’m painting them.
 But, after all this time, I seriously doubt that these references are the real or ultimate content of the canvases.
 “Tabula rosa” is more than a cute play on words, for I believe I really am unconsciously accessing something like the blank slate of my existence, which in this case happens to be represented in red.